jberenike/jberenike.github.io/publications.md

 [home](index.md) | [about](about.md)  |  [teaching](teaching.md)

-## Publications
+## publications

 ![books](./assets/img/kimberly-farmer-lUaaKCUANVI-unsplash.jpg)
-Photo by Kimberly Farmer on Unsplash
+photo by kimberly farmer on unsplash

-### Contribution to current debates
+### contribution to current debates

 Herrmann, J. B., Bories, A.-S., Frontini, F., Rebora, S., & Rybicki, J. (2019).
 Response by the Special Interest Group on Digital Literary Stylistics to Nan Z. Da’s Study.
 [Journal of Cultural Analytics.](https://culturalanalytics.org/2019/05/response-by-the-special-interest-group-on-digital-literary-stylistics-to-nan-z-das-study)

-### Peer-reviewed publications in international journals and peer-reviewed edited volumes
+### peer-reviewed publications in international journals and peer-reviewed edited volumes

 Herrmann, J.B. (in prep.).
 Kafka’s Worlds as Data: Rediscovering the Skillful Un/Making of Certainty through Computational Analysis.
 Special Issue of Journal of Cultural Analytics.